This site uses some unobtrusive cookies to store information on your computer.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-Keystone Group is the controller and responsible for your personal data (collectively referred to as [“COMPANY”], “we”, “us” or “our” in this privacy notice).
+IG Lintels is the controller and responsible for your personal data (collectively referred to as “IG Lintels”, “we”, “us” or “our” in this privacy notice).

-Keystone Group is made up of different legal entities, details of which can be found here.
-This privacy notice is issued on behalf of the Keystone Group so when we mention [“COMPANY”], “we”, “us” or “our” in this privacy notice, we are referring to the relevant company in the Keystone Group responsible for processing your data.
-We have appointed a [data protection officer (DPO) OR data privacy manager] who is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise [your legal rights], please contact the [DPO OR data privacy manager] using the details set out below.
+We have appointed a Data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us using the details set out below.

 Email Address: firstname.lastname@example.org